pypa/pip/docs/html/ux-research-design/guidance.md

 - _Forums or discussion tools_ — great data source to understand common challenges or engage broader community in open discussion
 - _Conferences and events_ — great opportunity to go lightweight interviews or testing of specific features

-When running [UX research on pip in 2020](research-results), we found that surveys and interviews were particularly useful tools to engage with pip's users.
+When running [UX research on pip in 2020](research-results/index), we found that surveys and interviews were particularly useful tools to engage with pip's users.
 Some general guidelines, as well as pip-specific recommendations are below.

-### <a name="surveys"></a>Surveys
+### Surveys

 Surveys are great for collecting broad, large scale input, e.g. learning more about pip's user community as a whole, or for getting targeted feedback about a specific issue.